Skip navigation

 There are almost as many HTTP requests for mobile and desktop versions, which shouldn’t be the case.
 As with page weight, mobile pages should be kept as light as possible to take into account aging devices, erratic connectivity and expensive mobile data.
 Since many individuals still use the web in such suboptimal conditions, mobile web should account for this and do everything possible to be accessible for all.

 Figure 20.6.
-Number of bytes by percentile by type on mobile
+Number of bytes by percentile by type on mobile.

 There are almost as many HTTP requests for images and JavaScript but the overall weight is much higher for images.
 JavaScript being generally heavier to process than images, this is still bad news.
 Once again, the results are really close for mobile and desktop, even if it would seem to make sense to offer lighter experiences on mobile.